Anomaly Awareness: Anomaly Awareness for Boosted hadronic phenomena

 After training with a {\it normal} dataset with equal amounts of Top, QCD and W-jet, the algorithm can provide for each new event a probability of belonging to each class.
 In Figure~\ref{fig:base3C} we represent the PDF of events within these three categories (P(Top Jet), P(QCD), P(W-jet)).
 True top events (in red) are mostly gathered around values of one for P(Top Jet) and zero for P(W-jet) and P(QCD).
 Similarly true W-jet events (green) gather around values of one for P(W-jet) and zero for the others.
 This plot is 2D, but if we had plotted P(QCD), we would observe a similar behaviour: most true QCD events would be correctly classified.

 As in the two-class case discussed before, the prior classification algorithm, when faced by new types of events, would likely misclassify them as one of the known categories.
 For example, EFT anomalies would be mainly misclassified as W-jets.
-This is shown in Fig.~\ref{fig:AA3C}, where the black distribution represents the PDF of EFT events.
+This is shown in Fig.~\ref{fig:AA3C}, where the black distribution represents the PDF of EFT events previous to introducing AA.

-If we then run the model with Anomaly Awareness of all the anomalies discussed before (except EFT), the EFT events move towards the center of the PDF plane, see the pink blob in Fig.~\ref{fig:AA3C}.
+If we then run the model with Anomaly Awareness of all the anomalies discussed before (except EFT), the EFT events move towards the center of the PDF plane, represented by the pink blob in Fig.~\ref{fig:AA3C}.
 In other words, despite not being aware of EFT-type anomalies, exposure to other anomalies does help separating EFT fat jets from SM sources.
-We checked that adding EFT to the AA term on top of the other cases do not change this picture qualitatively, again indicating a {\it saturation} of the amount of information in these events which seems to be already covered by the diversity of $R_{2,3,4}$.
+We checked that adding EFT to the AA term on top of the other cases does not change this picture qualitatively, again indicating a {\it saturation} of the amount of information in these events which seems to be already covered by the diversity of $R_{2}$, $R_3$ and $R_4$.